Bioinformatics-rookie/huxpro.github.io/_includes/about/en.md

 address: Kunming Institute of Botany, Chinese Academy of Sciences, 132 lanhei Road, Panlong District, Kunming

 ---
-### If you have a live letter or blog technology, discuss it together.
+### If you have questions about bioinformatics or blogging, we can discuss them together